Cruise of the Kings: 1954 edition

 The following day, the Greek royal family departed the Agamemnon and returned to Tatoi Palace.
 Over the next two days, the yacht first stopped in Corfu, where the Italian royals departed, and then in Naples, where the rest of the guests left to return to their home countries.
 Prince Michael of Greece and Denmark described the cruise as "great fun" and a "beautiful event".
 The cruise was seen as successful and attracted a lot of media attention.
 Many shipping companies soon organised cruises that followed the same route as the Agamemnon.
 In her memoirs, Frederica noted that the growth in cruises around Greece led to "hotels and other land-based services and facilities" growing in revenue and generating more tourist money for the country.
-On the other hand, domestically the cruise was received with mixed feelings: many Greek people resented what they perceived as the lavish bride-show out on for the Queen's royal relatives, which cost the cash-strapped Greek state 140,000 US dollars in addition to the funds provided by Eugenidis.
+On the other hand, domestically the cruise was received with mixed feelings: many Greek people resented what they perceived as the lavish bride-show put on for the Queen's royal relatives, which cost the cash-strapped Greek state 140,000 US dollars in addition to the funds provided by Eugenidis.
 Frederica's popularity took a hit and began to decline from that point on.

-Prince Francis of Bavaria, a participant, reports in his memoirs the anecdote that the queens of Greece, the Netherlands, Italy and Romania went ashore in a harbor in the middle of a crowd of nephews and nieces, and a waiting journalist called out to them: "What is the purpose of this trip?", whereupon the Dutch Queen Juliana replied with a friendly smile: "Oh, you know, this is our union’s company outing."
+Prince Francis of Bavaria, a participant, reports in his memoirs the anecdote that the queens of Greece, the Netherlands, Italy and Romania went ashore in a harbor in the middle of a crowd of nephews and nieces, and a waiting journalist called out to them: "What is the purpose of this trip?", whereupon the Dutch Queen Juliana replied with a friendly smile: "Oh, you know, this is our union's company outing."